How to Host a Neighborhood Book Swap

 There are two ways to do this.

 2. Print off two colors of Book Bucks (One set on red paper and the other set on blue paper).
 Those who bring in picture books get one color and those who bring in chapter books get another color.
 You get one Book Buck for one book.
 The hardest part is cutting out the Book Bucks, but kids are great helpers.
 It’s ok if they aren’t cut perfectly.
-Click HERE to download your free copy of Book Bucks.
+(Free download below.)

 4. Collect the Book Bucks as people choose their books.

-Collect the Book Bucks as people choose their books.
-Just make sure they have the correct number and kind of books.
+When people have picked out their books, they bring them to you.
+You collect the Book Bucks and make sure they have the correct number and kind of books.

 5. Have fun chatting with neighbors and discussing books.